jrhouston/grenade/README.md

 This is a useful activity to do particularly when operating at a scale where the blast radius of a failure in production can be quite large.
 For example, if you run a service in production with 300 replicas, it's useful to see how your system behaves when all 300 start misbehaving.
 This can help you figure out what checks to put in place before a service is allowed to completely roll out in production.

+**DISCLAIMER:** grenade does not "simulate" problems through monitoring trickery, it actually causes destructive problems.
+Don't deploy this to production unless you really know what you're doing.

 ## Get grenade

 ### Download the binary